Music of Romania: Romanţe

 Romanţă (plural: romanţe) is a vocal or instrumental musical piece, sung in a poetic and sentimental mood.
 It appears as an accessible and expressive melody, on the background of piano and guitar orchestral arrangements.
 It presents similarities to British music style "Easy Music".
 The history of Romanian romanţe can be traced back until the Interwar period, when it became famous through the agency of the most popular Romanian singer of that time, Marin Teodorescu, who is better known as Zavaidoc.
 After World War II, singers like Gică Petrescu integrated in this music orchestral elements, which are specific for Argentinian style, Tango Nuevo.

 Folclor Suburban

 Manele

 Anton Pann had the first few transcriptions of a new style that was present in the suburbs of Bucharest in the 19th century.
 The new style flourished and grew, being promoted by ordinary musicians playing in suburbs called Mahala.
-This musical style combined the Balkan (many traditional folkloric genres, including Turkish) and Gypsy styles into a new style called Manele.
+This musical style combined the Balkan (many traditional folkloric genres, including Turkish) and Romani styles into a new style called Manele.
 After the Romanian Revolution in 1990, this genre was booming.
 A few contemporary bands that promoted the style are: